 The impact of missed appointments on businesses

-Appointments are easily missed these days – we’ve all probably forgotten about an appointment or two ourselves because we lead busy lives that are full of distractions such as family, work, and leisure.
-So although missed appointments are commonplace for businesses, they’re still a significant blow to the bottom line.
+Appointments are easily missed these days – we have all probably forgotten about an appointment or two ourselves because we lead busy lives that are full of distractions such as family, work, and leisure.
+So although no-show appointments are commonplace for businesses, they are still a significant blow to the bottom line.

-Both private and public sectors of the health and wellness industry get hit really hard by no-shows.
+Both the private and public sectors of the health and wellness industry get hit really hard by no-shows.
 NHS England, for instance, sees 1.2 million General Practitioner (GP) hours being wasted each year, adding up to a cost of more than £216 million.
-That cost alone is bad enough, but consider the knock-on effect on those people who are desperately waiting for a GP appointment; who would jump at the chance of seeing their doctor in the event of a cancellation.
+That cost alone is bad enough, but consider the knock-on effect on those people who are desperately waiting for a GP appointment, who would jump at the chance of seeing their doctor in the event of a cancellation.

 The hairdressing and beauty industry is also severely affected by no-shows.
-According to research from Powered by Flossie, the UK hairdressing industry loses at least £1.2 billion each year as a result of missed appointments.
+According to research from Powered by Flossie, the UK hairdressing industry loses at least £1.2 billion each year as a result of no-shows.

 Then there’s hospitality, a sector that has faced disruption more than most this year because of the COVID-19 pandemic restrictions.
 All too frequently, people don’t turn up for restaurant reservations.
 Celebrity chef Tom Kerridge recently called out 27 no-shows at one of his restaurants, stating that the industry was on the verge of collapse and that no-shows affect costs and force uncomfortable decisions about staffing levels.